awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 ## Metering provisioned throughput<a name="metering-provisioned-throughput"></a>

  Customers only pay for the amount of time that Provisioned Throughput is enabled\.
 Provisioned Throughput is metered once every hour\.
-For metering when Provision Throughput is set for less than one hour, Amazon FSx calculates the time\-average using millisecond precision\.
+For metering when Provision Throughput is set for less than one hour, Amazon EFS calculates the time\-average using millisecond precision\.

+Amazon EFS file systems meter the throughput for read requests at one\-third the rate of the other file system I/O operations\.
+For example, if you are driving 30 MB/s of both read throughput and write throughput, the read portion counts as 10 MB/s of effective throughput, the write portion counts as 30 MB/s, and the combined metered throughput is 40 MB/s\.
+This combined throughput adjusted for consumption rates is reflected in the `MeteredIOBytes` CloudWatch metric\.